truenas/documentation/content/TruenasApps/UsingCustomApp.md

    {{< trueimage src="/images/SCALE/Apps/InstallCustomAppContainerEntrypoint.png" alt="Container Entrypoint Settings" id="Container Entrypoint Settings" >}}

-   Click **Add** for **Entrypoint** to display an entrypoint field.
+   Click **Add** to the right of **Entrypoint** to display an entrypoint field.
-   Enter an entrypoint in either the exec form, for example `ENTRYPOINT ["top", "-b"]`.
+   Each field is an item in the ENTRYPOINT list in exec format.
+   For example, to enter `ENTRYPOINT ["top", "-b"]`, enter `top` in the first **Entrypoint** field.
-   Click **Add** again to enter another entrypoint variable.
+   Click **Add** again.
+   Enter `-b` in the second field.

-   Click **Add** for **Command** to display a container command field.
+   Click **Add** to the right of **Command** to display a container command field.
-   Enter an command in either the exec form, for example `CMD ["executable","param1","param2"]`.
+   Each field is an item in the CMD list in exec format.
+   For example, to enter `CMD ["echo", "hello world"]`, enter `echo` in the first **Command** field.
-   Click **Add** again to enter another command.
+   Click **Add** again.

-   Select the appropriate **Timezone**.
+   Enter `hello world` in the second field.

+   Select the appropriate **Timezone** or begin typing the timezone to see a narrowed list of options to select from..

     Click **Add** for **Environment Variables** to display a block of variable fields.
     Enter the environment variable name or key in **Name**, for example `MY_NAME`.
     Enter the value for the variable in **Value** for example,  `"John Doe"`, `John\ Doe`, or `John`.
-    Click **Add** again to enter another set of environment variables.
+   If needed, select the options to disable health check built into the container, enable a pseudo-TTY (or pseudo-terminal) for the container, or to keep the standard input (stdin) stream for the container open, for example for an interactive application that needs to remain ready to accept input.

     Use the dropdown to select a **Restart Policy** to use for the container.

-   If needed, select the options to disable healthcheck built into the container, enable a pseudo-TTY (or pseudo-terminal) for the container, or to keep the standard input (stdin) stream for the container open, for example for an interactive application that needs to remain ready to accept input.
+   If needed, select the options to disable health check built into the container, enable a pseudo-TTY (or pseudo-terminal) for the container, or to keep the standard input (stdin) stream for the container open, for example for an interactive application that needs to remain ready to accept input.

 4. Enter any required settings in **Security Context Configuration**.